-Electrode Tract Detection in the Brain
+Electrode Tract Detection

 - Electrodes or injection are commonly made into the brain or spinal cord.
 Determining the locations is essential for the recording of brain electrical events and for injections of an experimental substance.